 The Ultimate Down Hat also comes in royal blue, agean blue (darker), beige, red, grey green, and black.
 All of these colors are not listed on the Black Rock Gear site, but Evan sent me the fabric swatches for them, and I’m sure he’ll make one up for you if you contact him through his site.
 That’s the beauty of buying products from a cottage manufacturer.
 Evan is also willing to add custom features to the product for you, like a built in stuff sack on the interior of the hat or an external one which I have.

 So check out out Black Rock Gear and get yourself a special hat this winter.

-Disclosure: Black Rock Gear provided SectionHiker.com with a complementary hat for this review.
+Disclosure: Black Rock Gear provided SectionHiker.com with a sample hat for this review.